shubhammathurnagarro/my-weather-app/README.md

 # My Weather

 This Android application provides real-time weather information and a 5-day forecast using the OpenWeatherMap API.
-The app is built using Kotlin, MVVM architecture, Retrofit for network requests, and Coroutines for asynchronous operations.
+Developed in Kotlin, it adheres to the MVVM architectural pattern for optimal code organization and maintainability.
+The app utilizes LiveData to observe data changes and automatically update the UI, providing a real-time view of the weather information.
+The app is built using Retrofit for network requests, and Coroutines for asynchronous operations.

 ### Key Features